 PS C:\> Expand-Archive /path/to/<FILE>.zip -DestinationPath $Env:ProgramFiles

 Expand-Archive cmdlet extracts files from a specified zipped archive file to a specified destination folder.
-An archive file allows multiple files to be packaged and optionally compressed, into a single zipped file for easier distribution and storage.
+However, an archive file allows multiple files to be packaged and optionally compressed, into a single zipped file for easier distribution and storage.

 Therefore, we will find the following files in the destination specified as shown below.

 Register the service and Start the Docker Engine: The Docker daemon now supports an option to register it as a service as well.
-The commands below will help o
+Therefore, The commands below will help to

 PS C:\> $Env:ProgramFiles\Docker\dockerd --register-service PS C:\> Start-Service docker